Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: The local well-posedness result

 \end{enumerate} The proof of the lemma is concluded.

 \end{proof}

 \textbf{ STEP 4: Conclusion.} Here we show that the $H^s$ energy estimates for the full equation, combined with the $L^2$ energy estimates for the linearized equation, both in the frequency envelope formulation, yield the local well-posedness result in Theorem~\ref{t:local}.
-This is a standard argument, where we outline the main steps.
+We have arrived now at a point where a standard argument applies, and for which we outline the steps.
 For more details we refer the reader to the expository paper~\cite{IT-primer}, where the strategy of the proof is presented in detail.
 Here it is more convenient to use the dyadic notation for frequencies, also for easier comparison with \cite{IT-primer}.
 The steps are as follows:

 \begin{enumerate}[label=(\roman*)] \item Initial data regularization: given $u_0 \in H^s$, with frequency envelope $\epsilon c_k$, we consider the regularized data

 where $h \in \R^+$. where we can use an improved frequency envelope